Pylons/pyramid/docs/narr/firstapp.rst

    :linenos:
    :pyobject: hello_world

-This function doesn't do anything very difficult.
-The function accepts a single argument (``request``).
-The ``hello_world`` function returns an instance of the :class:`pyramid.response.Response` class.
-The single argument to the class' constructor value is computed from arguments matched from the url route.
+The function accepts a single argument (``request``) and it returns an instance of the :class:`pyramid.response.Response` class.
+The single argument to the class' constructor is a string computed from parameters matched from the URL.
 This value becomes the body of the response.

 This function is known as a :term:`view callable`.
 A view callable accepts a single argument, ``request``.
 It is expected to return a